Rotary responds to Ukraine crisis

 Your donations at work

 All donations to our Disaster Response Fund from 3 March to 30 April 2022 have been prioritized for use providing humanitarian aid to regions that are supporting Ukrainian refugees or other victims of the war.

 Thanks to the generosity of donors around the world, we raised more than $15 million in contributions that are already helping provide people with essential items such as water, food, shelter, medicine, and clothing.

-So far, 142 disaster response grants totaling $4.3 million have been awarded to support people affected by the war.
+So far, 209 disaster response grants, totaling $6.6million in 28 countries, have been awarded to support people affected by the war.
 The Rotary Foundation will continue to use the donations for humanitarian aid in and around Ukraine, and districts can apply for these grants until 31 December 2022.

 Donations made to the Disaster Response Fund after 30 April will be available to all communities around the world that need assistance recovering from disasters.